andlo/mycroft-skills-list-gitbook/skills/rasp.MOHIT-sketch.md

 ---
 description: Example of interacting with GPIO pins on a Raspberry Pi
 ---
+# Raspberry Pi GPIO Demo
+### _rasp.MOHIT-sketch_
+## About:
 This Skill demonstrates how to interact with the Raspberry Pi GPIO pins using a Mycroft Skill.
 This Skill shows both reading data from a GPIO port (detecting a button press) and writing data to the port (illuminating an LED).

 ### Preparation